wa7nwp/nwp2019/19201_Ham_misc/social_media_comments.md

 # NWP Social Media Posts

+## Speed of Light and Length of Antennas

+In https://www.kb6nu.com/468-ham-radios-magic-number - he says the 468 has a mysterious past.
+Not so mysterious as it's assuming a 95% velocity factor of 492.

+Magical 492 is derived from the speed of light - 299.8 million meters per second ...to be continued

 ## Band Edges and LSB on 10 meters

 I'm calling CQ on 28.300 MHz with LSB...